Deloitte

 9

-A significant demotion, a significant reduction in compensation, or a significant relocation are commonly considered “good reasons” for termination.
+A significant demotion, a significant reduction in compensation, or a significant relocation is commonly considered a “good reason” for termination.

 10